alexbelgium/hassio-addons/.github/ISSUE_TEMPLATE/feature-request.md

 ---
-name: Feature request
+name: "✨ Feature request"
 about: Suggest an idea for this project
-title: [REQUEST] Addon name
+title: "✨ [REQUEST] Addon name"
 labels: ['prevent stale', 'enhancement']
 assignees: ""
 ---